shreejeetsahay/attention-flow/README.md

-# Vision Transformer Attention Visualization
+# Assessing the Efficacy of Attention Rollout in Transformer Pretraining

 This repository contains experiments for visualizing and analyzing attention mechanisms in Vision Transformers (ViT).
 Through attention visualization and rollout techniques, the project demonstrates how transformers "see" and process images, offering insights into their internal mechanisms.